vertig0ne/TheGuide/pages/03.media-management/01.movies/01.radarr/.revs/20180406-032407/default.md

 (IMAGE HERE)

-! **PLEASE NOTE** The URL you get from discord will need to be slightly modified, you will need to append `/slack` to the end of the url.
+!
+The URL you get from discord will need to be slightly modified, you will need to append `/slack` to the end of the url.

 Hit the `Test` button to verify it all works, then click `Save`